 LEA is an interdivisional laboratory of the Nuclear Energy and Safety Research Division (NES) and the General Energy Research Division (ENE).
-It unites specific analytical research concerning diverse energy technologies, that is, nuclear, fossil and (new) renewables, and systems.
-In cooperation with external partners (Swiss Federal Institute of Technology (ETHZ) and many others), LEA carries out energy systems analyses relevant for energy policy issues as well as safety analysis based on Probabilistic Safety Assessment (PSA) and focused on Human Reliability Assessment (HRA).
-The lab is led ad interim by Dr. Vinh N. Dang and monitored by a Steering Committee consisting of Prof. Dr. Andreas Pautz (NES Div.
+It unites specific analytical research concerning diverse energy technologies and systems, including nuclear, fossil and (modern) renewables.
+In cooperation with external partners (e.g. the Swiss Federal Institute of Technology (ETHZ) and many others), LEA carries out energy systems analyses relevant for energy policy issues as well as safety analysis based on Probabilistic Safety Assessment (PSA) and focused on Human Reliability Assessment (HRA).
+LEA is led by Prof. Dr. Russell McKenna and monitored by a Steering Committee consisting of Prof. Dr. Andreas Pautz (NES Div.
 Head) and Prof. Thomas J. Schmidt (ENE Div.
 Head).
 In April 2017, Stefan Hirschberg retired after serving as the Head of the laboratory since its establishment in 2006.
 He is now a Senior Level Advisor, contributing to the leadership and continuity of selected activities.
 Since February 2022, LEA is strongly linked to the Chair of Energy Systems Analysis at the D-MAVT Department of ETHZ.

 The LEA areas of activities fall into three main areas: